Anirudh58/Anirudh58.github.io/_pages/home.md

 <small> Work apart, I passionately follow and play Football/Cricket.
 I try to practice yoga regularly and truly believe being active and fit is essential for a well-functioning mind. </small>

-## Get in touch
+## Get in Touch

-<small> If you're taking up CS4400 - Intro to Database Systems, and you wish to contact me for queries (pun intended), you can find details of my office hours on Piazza.
+<small> If you're taking up CS4400, and you wish to contact me for queries (pun intended! :P), you can find details of my office hours on Piazza.
 For everything else, please feel free to shoot an email! </small>

 <div id='featured'></div>